jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 * Mapping the input template to an output file name
   * `%FILE%`.
 Knowing the name of the input file.
 This is only known by the application layer.
-The binary writer must be told of the input file name after a file is closed and before a new file is written.
+The output writer must be told of the input file name before a new file is written.
   * `%CDATE%`, `%CTIME%`, `%CDATETIME%`.
 Take the timestamp from the `DltTraceLineBase` message if this is the first line to write.
 This implies delayed opening of the file if it contains one of these elements in the